304243504/ricePSP.github.io/_posts/I/2022-11-15-ICS1~OsVDAC1~OsICS1.md

     + This indicates that OsWRKY6 can directly regulate OsICS1 expression and thereby increase SA concentrations

 * **Connection**
-    + __ICS1~OsVDAC1~OsICS1__, __OsWRKY6__, [Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.%5BTitle%5D), OsWRKY6 directly bound to the OsICS1 promoter inÃÂÃÂÃÂÃÂ vivo
+    + __ICS1~OsVDAC1~OsICS1__, __OsWRKY6__, [Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.%5BTitle%5D), OsWRKY6 directly bound to the OsICS1 promoter inÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂÃÂ vivo
     + __ICS1~OsVDAC1~OsICS1__, __OsWRKY6__, [Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.%5BTitle%5D), This indicates that OsWRKY6 can directly regulate OsICS1 expression and thereby increase SA concentrations
     + __ICS1~OsVDAC1~OsICS1__, __OsWRKY6__, [Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular characterization of Oryza sativa WRKY6, which binds to W-box-like element 1 of the Oryza sativa pathogenesis-related PR 10a promoter and confers reduced susceptibility to pathogens.%5BTitle%5D), Our results suggest that OsWRKY6 positively regulates defense responses through activation of OsICS1 expression and OsWRKY6 stabilization